-An approach to public and private investment that attempts to provide community benefits for all residents and to distribute the costs and benefits (physical, financial, environmental, social, and cultural) of growth and change in San Marcos among all residents.
+An approach to public and private investment that attempts to provide community benefits for all residents while recognizing that community members have varying levels of access to opportunities. resources, and investments.
+Equitable Growth means to distribute the costs and benefits (physical, financial, environmental, social, and cultural) of growth and change in a way that benefits all San Marcos residents that is considerate to the varying proportions of need.
+Equitable growth means being fair about what is built or added in different parts of the city and being thoughtful about why it's being added and who will benefit.